aerospike/aws-cloudformation/README.md

 This cluster is resiliant to any node being added/dropped.
 Additional nodes added with autoscaling will be able to automatically join the cluster.

-By default, Ping, SSH, Aerospike ports 3000 and AMC port 8081 are open globally (0.0.0.0/0).
+By default ping, Aerospike port 3000 and AMC port 8081 are open globally (0.0.0.0/0).
 You may want to lock this down to just your own IP range.